 Gibbston Valley Winery

 If you’re visiting Queenstown in winter, why not time your trip to coincide with one of the town’s amazing winter events?
-This year, Queenstown is hosting Welcome to Winter from 2-4 July.
-The festival will kick off with a literal bang in the form of a fireworks display and continue to entertain and amaze with live music, a winter market, in-town snowboarding and skiing displays, and more.
+With everything from midwinter markets, live music, food and wine events, and on-mountain action.

 So there you are: there’s so much to do in Queenstown beyond the ski field.
 Get out there and experience winter your own way!